endeavorcomm/le-cms/README.md

 Deploy and renew TLS certificates from a central server.

-Supports HTTP challenges natively.
-Supports DNS challenges using [acme-dns](https://github.com/joohoi/acme-dns) and joohoi's [acme-dns-certbot](https://github.com/joohoi/acme-dns-certbot-joohoi).
+Supports Apache HTTP challenges natively.
+Supports DNS challenges using joohoi's [acme-dns](https://github.com/joohoi/acme-dns) and [acme-dns-certbot](https://github.com/joohoi/acme-dns-certbot-joohoi).

 ## Prerequsites

-- a Linux server for managing certificates, with [Certbot](https://certbot.eff.org/instructions) installed
+- a systemd-based Linux server, for managing certificates, with [Certbot](https://certbot.eff.org/instructions) and nginx installed
-- at least one Linux server for hosting websites
-- a DNS entry for the certificate management server domain name
-- at least one DNS entry for the web server which will use the Lets Encrypt certificate
+- relevant DNS records for the FQDNs you'll use
 - ssh access to all servers
+- if using HTTP challenges, ensure Apache is installed on the servers hosting the certificates (nginx is not supported yet)

 ### Our documentation is based on the following environment

 - a modern version of Ubuntu on all servers
-- apache2 installed on the webserver(s)
-- nginx installed on the certificate management server
-- a user on each server who has sudo or root privileges
 - acme-challenge.example.com as the domain for the certificate management server
-- portal.example.com as the domain name for our website using the certificate
+- portal.example.com as the domain name for our webserver using the certificate

-Adjust as neccessary for your choice of linux distributions and software.

 ## Network Diagrams